 Warsaw is located on both banks of the Vistula River in the middle of the Masovian lowland.
 The city spreads in circles starting from its historical Old town, located near the river.
 Most of the streets within it are narrow and almost entirely pedestrian.
 On the other side, the rest of the city is dominated by wide boulevards that stretch for kilometers.
 One of the main characteristics of communist urban planning, an open space, can be found in many neighborhoods, with a huge collection of parks of different sizes and shapes.
 While the Old town has a circular shape, the rest of the urban grid is orthogonal.

 Warsaw’s main attractions are concentrated in the Old town inside the city walls and along two streets that lead to the north and to the south respectively: Freta and Krakowskie Przedmieście.
 To the north the New town is home to some fine sacral edifices, while to the south you can find some impressive palaces.
-The Old Town Market Place is in the oldest part of the Old town, directly in its center.
+The Old Town Market Place in the oldest part of the Old town, is probbaly the most photographed place in Warsaw.
 It was originally built in the late 13th century, although the buildings rebuilt after the II world war belong to the renaissance and baroque movements.
 Just 200 m southeast of the square the Royal Castle, once the official residence of Polish kings, serves as a museum.
 A further 3km southeast the Ujazdów Palace and the Łazienki Park are just part of the elegant royal route ending at the Wilanów Palace which was the second home of many polish monarchs.
 Modern Warsaw has a lot to offer too, from the communist Palace of Culture and Science, built as a gift of the Soviet Union, to the recently opened Copernicus Science Center next to the Vistula, and the Museum of the History of Polish Jews in Muranów.

 Warsaw has a wide range of accommodation options.
 The majority of hotels are located in Śródmieście district, near the historical center or west of it in Wola district.
 Unlike most European metropolis in Warsaw it’s possible to find cheap upper midrange hotels if you book in advance.
 Most of them are located inside the Old town or in the area surrounding the Palace of Culture.
 For budget options, the large area around metro Centrum offers many guesthouses and hostels.
 A lively nightlife is also in the neighborhood.